Polina Tarasenko was born in 2001 in Kherson, Ukraine.

 Her many and various interests, both musical and extra-musical made it a difficult choice – but in the end she chose the classical trombone as her main path.
-She entered the Hochschule für Musik, Theater und Medien Hannover to study with one of the best trombone teachers in Europe – Professor Jonas Bylund and entered the Hochschule der Künste Bern in autumn 2022 to study with Professor Ian Bousfield.
+Between 2019 – 2022, she studied at the Hochschule für Musik, Theater und Medien Hannover with Professor Jonas Bylund and entered the Hochschule der Künste Bern in autumn 2022 to study with Professor Ian Bousfield.

-Polina holds scholarships from various foundations; since the beginning of her studies in Germany, Polina won prizes at many international trombone competitions in Italy, France, Germany and the USA, like the 4th international competition “Positively Brass and Percussion Competition Trossingen” (1st prize), the international trombone competition in Alsace (1st prize and audience award) or the Gilberto Gagliardi competition in Indiana, USA (1st prize).
-She also was a semi-finalist at the Aeolus Wind Competition 2019 in Düsseldorf and received three special prizes at the ARD Competition 2022 in Munich.
+Polina holds scholarships from various foundations; since the beginning of her studies in Germany, Polina won prizes at many international trombone competitions in Italy, France, Germany and the USA.
+She was a semi-finalist at the Aeolus Wind Competition 2019 in Düsseldorf and received three special prizes at the ARD Competition 2022 in Munich.